-OSHA #502 - Update for the Construction Industry Outreach Trainer
+OSHA #502 - Update for Construction Industry Outreach Trainers

 Outreach trainers are required to attend this course once every four years to maintain their trainer status.

 Note: Per OSHA's Outreach Training Program Requirements, there is a 90-day grace period after the expiration date of the trainer's authorization status to take OSHA #502.
 The 90-day grace period is designed to allow for unexpected circumstances like course cancellations, illness, and other unavoidable obligations such as jury duty.
 During the grace period, the trainer will be unable to conduct Outreach training and receive student course completion cards.
 After the grace period, a trainer's authorization status may only be reinstated by retaking OSHA #500.
 Extensions to the grace period will not be granted.